em3ndez/tiny-web-server/README.md

 TODO: example that sets a non-200 response code.

-### TinyWeb's Overridable Exception Methods
+### Tiny's Overridable Exception Methods

-In TinyWeb, exception handling is an important aspect of managing server and application errors.
+In Tiny, exception handling is an important aspect of managing server and application errors.
 The framework provides two overridable methods to handle exceptions: `serverException(ServerException e)` and `appHandlingException(Exception e)`.
 These methods allow you to customize how exceptions are logged or processed.

 #### serverException(ServerException e)